AgileVentures/av-static-website/source/blog_articles/2017-07-06-av-website-review-part-two.html.markdown

 > "@patrick - hi, I am new to agile ventures and I would like to learn more about this project."
 > "patrick" will then be alerted to your message and respond back.

 I guess it's all question of where to expend the effort ...?
 Once people have left the getting started page will they come back to follow through the steps?
 Perhaps not, unless they are marking off progress.
 It makes me want to split the getting-started pages into Step 1 (of 5), Step 2 (of 5), ...
 Step 5 (of 5) so that there's much less text per individual page, and so that we can see the flow of people from page to page.
-Of course a lot of this points to the need for a re-design of the project page, which we've known we've needed for a long time.
+Of course a lot of this points to the need for a re-design of the project page, which we've thought we've needed for a long time.
 There's also the automated greeter bot in Slack, which I need to move to Azure, and make sure others can deploy to and change.
 That greeter bot would ideally point people back to the "Getting Started" page, rather than off to GitHub as it does currently ...

 Well, I think that's the course I wanted to be on with these blogs.
 Careful review of various pages in the site.
 Set up an experiment on each, come back and review in a month to see what impact there's been.
 There's certainly a good few other pages I can review over the course of the next month, e.g. the home page, the about page, the projects page, the event page, the opportunities page, the past scrums page, all the individual project pages ... the list goes on ...